 It's true; there are many factors that are necessary in becoming better at your surfing.
 You need lots of strength through your upper and lower body, mental and physical agility, cardiovascular fitness, and a hell of a lot of desire and little fear.
 The key factor is CORE CONTROL.
 This is particuarly crucial the older we get.
 None of the aforementioned skills matter if you have zero core control or if your core control has diminished significantly over the years.
 This course will get your abs working the way that they need to be to give you greater access to high performance surfing.
 Stronger core muscles, better balance, greater control.....better surfer!

 CHeBA hopes to meet a major need in the health research environment in Australia.
 Our population is ageing, and with it comes the challenges of increasing dependence, reduced workforce participation and increasing burden of disease.
 The greatest burden on this population, and thereby on society, is imposed by brain diseases, in particular dementia.
 Not only is dementia a huge economic burden, its human costs on the individual and the family are incalcuable.
-Recent findings from Alzheimer's Disease International (ADI) state that the number of people living with dementia worldwide in 2013 is estimated at 44.35 million, and projected to reach 75.62 million in 2030 and 135.46 million in 2050.
-In Australia, there are currently over 342,000 people with dementia, ad the number is increasing rapidly.
+Recent findings from Alzheimer's Disease International (ADI) state that the number of people living with dementia worldwide in 2015 is estimated at over 46.8 million, and projected to reach 131.5 million by 2050.
+In Australia, there are currently over 410,000 people with dementia, and the number is increasing rapidly.
 The challenge is indeed great.
 If we are to improve the health of older Australians and postpone or prevent dementia, CHeBA's research is critical.
 The research being conducted at the Centre spans the spectrum from molecules and genomic science right through to enhancing cognition and developing health policy.
 The emphasis is not only on new discovery, but on translating new findings into real health outcomes for the community.
 As laboratory scientists rub shoulders with clinicians, health care workers and policy makers, we hope that the excitement of bench research will be felt at the bedside and in the boardroom.

 Have questions?
-Contact Heidi Mitchell to find out more.
+Contact Heidi Douglass to find out more.

-If you are interested in sponsoring Wipeout Dementia, please contact Heidi Mitchell.
+If you are interested in sponsoring Wipeout Dementia, please contact Heidi Douglass.